-Procedures followed by personnel at the filing division did not permit the timely retrieval of documents requested.
-In addition, we observed that various payment documents processed by the different federal program accountants and the personnel at the payment division are maintained and filed at the divisions without an organized system.
+During our audit, we noted that the procedures followed by personnel at the Filing Division did not permit the timely retrieval of documents requested.
+In addition, we observed that various payment documents processed by the different federal program accountants and the personnel at the Payment Division are maintained and filed at the divisions without an organized system.
 A substantial number of documents requested in connection with the testing of compliance with laws, regulations, grant requirements and testing of internal controls could not be found.